ivadomed-profile-analysis-project/ivadomed-profile-analysis/README.md

 ```
 ivadomed_download_data -d data_example_spinegeneric
 ```
 5. Copy-paste the data set folder and rename it.
-Change the names in dummy_scale.py and run it to generate a 10x data set.
+Change the names in dummy_scale.py and run it to generate a data set with N samples; N must be indicated within the script (for now).
 ```
 python dummy_scale.py
 ```